 The Canon EOS-D30 and the Sony Alpha A7 III are two digital cameras that were officially introduced, respectively, in May 2000 and February 2018.
-The Canon D30 is a DSLR, while the A7 III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a full frame (A7 III) sensor.
+The D30 is a DSLR, while the A7 III is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a full frame (A7 III) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Digital single lens reflex||Mirrorless system camera|

 |3.1 MP, APS-C Sensor||24 MP, Full Frame Sensor|

 |1.8" LCD, 114k dots||3.0" LCD, 922k dots|

 |Fixed screen (not touch-sensitive)||Tilting touchscreen|

 |3 shutter flaps per second||10 shutter flaps per second|

 |540 shots per battery charge||610 shots per battery charge|

 |150 x 107 x 75 mm, 750 g||127 x 96 x 74 mm, 650 g|